fineanmol/Hacktoberfest2024/README.md

 - Should I come closer to the text saying 'Don't come closer' on the left side of the home tab ?
   - Nope.
-- How many pull request (PR) must be made, if I can get a awesome shirt from Hacktoberfest 2021?
+- How many pull requests (PR) must be made, for me to get an awesome shirt and stickers from Hacktoberfest 2021?
-  - 5
+  - 4
 - How do I track my progress to get an awesome shirt from Hacktoberfest 2021?
-  - [go to :](https://hacktoberfest.digitalocean.com/profile/).
-(Check Out Your Own Stats at Right Top)
+  - [Click here](https://hacktoberfest.digitalocean.com/profile/).
+(Check out how many pull requests you have completed in the 'Participant Goal section')
 - What is the duration of Hacktoberfest 2021?
   - It is from 1st october to 31st october 2021...
 - What is the event for?
-  - For the open source community engagement
+  - For open source community engagement.
+  - For beginners, intermediates, and experts - anyone willing to contribute to open-source!